Projects

 Southern Utah Grading Considerations

-Southern Utah soil is predominantly sandy with rocky inclusions.
-Unlike clay soils that compact readily, sandy soil requires moisture to achieve density.
+Desert Soil Compaction: Sandy soil requires moisture to achieve density.
 Always pre-wet before compacting.
-Without moisture, you are essentially just rolling the top surface while leaving voids beneath.
+Without moisture, you're just rolling the top surface while leaving voids beneath.

-Southern Utah's monsoon season (July through September) brings intense, short-duration rainstorms that dump significant water in minutes.
+Monsoon Season: Southern Utah's monsoon season (July-September) delivers intense, short-duration storms.
 Proper grading is your first line of defense against monsoon flooding.
 Grade your yard before monsoon season, not during it.

 Cost Comparison: DIY vs. Hiring Out